 All About HTTP (Hypertext Transfer Protocol) and DHCP (Dynamic Host Configuration Protocol): A Detailed Study of the Most Commonly Used Application Layer Protocols

-In our previous tutorial, we had an In-depth look at DNS, SMTP, FTP and MIME protocols with some examples.
+In our previous tutorial, we had an in-depth look at DNS, SMTP, FTP, and MIME protocols with some examples.

 In this tutorial, we will explore a few other most commonly used application layer protocols.
-All that you need to know about HTTP and DHCP are explained in simple terms for your easy understanding.
+All that you need to know about HTTP and DHCP is explained in simple terms for your easy understanding.

-Also Read => Free Training Tutorials on Networking
+Also, Read => Free Training Tutorials on Networking

 What You Will Learn:

 HTTP (Hypertext Transfer Protocol)